dwbelliston/imtag-serverless/fix-my-serverless-resources/BLOG.md

 You are a time pausing wizard.
 At least in a small way.

-# Developer Stop 3: Use tooling to package and deploy your app
+# Developer Tool 3: Package and deploy locally

 The app is running locally, super!
 But we have heard enough of the whole 'It works on my machine' and dont want to add to that.
 AWS SAM makes this easy for us.
 You will need to create an S3 bucket for the zipped artifact first though.

 `aws s3 mb s3://mybucket-for-serverless`

 THe following commands will package the lambda function for us along with all its dependencies.
 AWS SAM is just cloud formation with some syntatic sugar.
 The

 - Build the app locally